 I recently spotted that Python 3.5 has added yet more features to make coroutines more straightforward to implement and use.
 Since I’m well behind the curve I thought I’d bring myself back up to date over a series of blog posts, each going over some functionality added in successive Python versions — this one covers additional syntax that was added in Python 3.5.

-This is part 4 of the “State of Python Coroutines” series of posts:
+This is the 4th of the 4 articles that currently make up the “State of Python Coroutines” series.